asiaopenstack/icehouse/readme.md

 It is my hope this project contributes to the improvement of the OpenStack install experience and by extension, the establishment of a globally open infrastructure.
 You can help by testing, opening tickets, and contributing to the project.

 ### Getting Started
-StackGeek provides [these scripts](https://github.com/StackGeek/openstackgeek) and this guide to enable you to get a working installation of OpenStack Grizzly going in about 10 minutes.
+StackGeek provides [these scripts](https://github.com/StackGeek/openstackgeek) and this guide to enable you to get a working installation of OpenStack Icehouse going in about 10 minutes.
 This author is the source of the **'10 Minute OpenStack Install'** craze and is reportedly responsible for coining the term **'cloud'** back in 1999 while working on the [Grub project]().

 Before you start your OpenStack setup, please read the following requirements carefully:

 #### Requirements
 1. You need a **minimum** of one rig with at least 8GB of RAM, 4 cores, (1) SSD drive, and one ethernet card.
-2. You need a clean [install of Ubuntu 12.04 LTS](http://www.ubuntu.com/download/desktop) 64-bit Linux on your box.
-You can also install this on the server version of 12.04.x.
+2. You need a clean [install of Ubuntu 114.04 LTS](http://www.ubuntu.com/download/desktop) 64-bit Linux on your box.
+You can also install this on the server version of 14.04.x.
 3. You'll need a router which supports IPv6.
 Ideally, your router is also configured for a small group of publicly routable IPv4 addresses.
 3. Optionally, you should have an account on a xov.io pool.
 If you aren't a member of a pool, you may join [StackMonkey's](http://stackmonkey.com/) pool for free. *Please note, the pool software is not complete at this time.*
-4. Optionally, you can install [Veo's sgminer](https://github.com/veox/sgminer) to mine alt currencies with your rig's GPUs without impacting instance performance.
-5. Optionally, fire up a [good music track](https://soundcloud.com/skeewiff/sets/skeewiff-greatest-wiffs) to listen to while you watch the bytes scroll by.
+4. Optionally, fire up a [good music track](https://soundcloud.com/skeewiff/sets/skeewiff-greatest-wiffs) to listen to while you watch the bytes scroll by.

 ***Note: Each OpenStack cluster needs a single controller which is in charge of managing the cluster.
 Certain steps below are labeled to indicate they need to be run only on the controller.
 All other steps which are not labeled will need to be completed for each and every node in the cluster - including the controller.***

 #### Forum Discussion
 There is a [forum based discussion area on Google Groups](https://groups.google.com/forum/#!category-topic/stackgeek/openstack/zVVS4DgiJnI) for posting technical questions regarding the guide.

-Support is only provided for **xov.io** participants.
-If you are installing OpenStack without participating in a compute pool you will be required to donate a Bitcoin to **1PKyowDf4VTMDhju2tEmWK3Gw51LHJeov** before receiving support.

 #### IRC Channel
 The IRC channel for the project is located in the [#stackgeek channel on Mibbit](http://client00.chat.mibbit.com/#stackmonkey&server=irc.mibbit.net).

-Support is only provided for **xov.io** participants.

 #### Install Bugs?
 If you encounter bug with the installation code, you may [open a ticket](https://github.com/StackGeek/openstackgeek/issues).